Sequence Formats

 plain

-Plain text.
+No YesYesNoYes No Plain text.
 This is the format with no format.
 The whole of the file is read in as a sequence.
 No attempt is made to parse the file contents in any way.

 Anything is acceptable in this format.
 This means that any character will be included in the sequence, even digits and punctuation.
 Use this format only when you are sure that the input sequence file is correct and contains only what you want to be considered as your 'sequence'.